 A Part II UCI can be marketed to retail investors subject to local marketing requirements and restrictions.
 Under the AIFMD regime, a Part II UCI may be marketed to professional investors within the EU through a regulator-to-regulator notification regime.
-Specific aspects: EuVECA and EuSEF Both regimes provide a passport that permits the marketing of a Part II UCI to EU-based eligible investors.
 ELTIF (2.0) The European Long-Term Investment Fund (ELTIF) was originally introduced by the ELTIF regulation of 2015 (the ELTIF Regulation).
-The ELTIF regime has undergone a review and modification process and the updated "ELTIF 2.0 regime" as described herein is in force from 10 January 2024.
+The ELTIF regime has undergone a review and modification process and the updated "ELTIF 2.0 regime" described here has been in force since 10 January 2024.
 The ELTIF is an EU label granted to alternative investment funds targeting EU long-term investments, with the ability to pool capital from both retail and professional investors.
 The ELTIF is authorised and supervised by its relevant national competent authority and typically operates as an overlay to existing specific fund vehicles, such as the Part II UCI, the SIF or the RAIF.
-The primary advantage of the ELTIF is its EU marketing passport, which enables distribution to retail investors within the EU on a cross-border basis.
+The primary advantage of the ELTIF is its EU marketing passport, which enables distribution to retail investors within the EU on a crossborder basis.

 Supervision Prior to commencing its activities, an ELTIF must be authorised by the CSSF.
 Depending on the underlying specific fund vehicle chosen, the ELTIF may be subject to mandatory ongoing supervision, at the price of a small annual fee.
-Investment restrictions A minimum of 55% of the ELTIF's capital must be invested in eligible alternative investments (i.e. long-term investments in the real economy, including equity and quasiequity instruments issued by "qualifying portfolio undertakings", which, subject to certain conditions, may be based outside the EU, EU-based real assets, eligible target funds and SMEs).
+Investment restrictions A minimum of 55% of the ELTIF's capital must be invested in eligible alternative investments (i.e. long-term investments in the real economy (including equity and quasi-equity instruments issued by "qualifying portfolio undertakings", which, subject to certain conditions, may be based outside the EU), EU-based real assets, eligible target funds and SMEs).
 The remaining capital of the ELTIF may be invested in assets which are eligible for investments by Undertakings for Collective Investments in Transferable Securities (UCITS) (including equities, bonds, money market instruments and the units of other UCITS).
 Borrowing restrictions Different borrowing limits apply to ELTIFs depending on the type of investors to which the ELTIF may be marketed.
 In respect of ELTIFs that are marketed to retail investors, the borrowing in cash limit is capped at 50% of the ELTIF's net asset value.
 In respect of ELTIFs that are only marketed to "professional investors", the borrowing in cash limit is capped at 100% of the ELTIF's net asset value.
 Eligible investors An ELTIF may be marketed to both retail and professional investors.
 A more lenient set of rules, including lighter investment restrictions and no diversification requirement, applies to ELTIFs marketed only to professional investors.